junxit/us-congress-bills-110/metadata.md

 - 2007-06-18 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 388 - 1 (Roll no. 500). (text: CR H6610)
 - 2007-06-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 388 - 1 (Roll no. 500).(text: CR H6610)
 - 2007-06-18 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-06-19 — Received in the Senate and referred to the Committee on Foreign Relations.